TomPython98/pinit-backend/complete_documentation/README.md

 This folder contains comprehensive documentation for the PinIt social study platform.
 Each document provides different levels of detail and serves specific purposes.

+## 🚀 Quick Start
+**For the complete overview and navigation, start with: [COMPREHENSIVE_INDEX.md](./COMPREHENSIVE_INDEX.md)**

+This index provides a complete guide to all documentation, quick start guides for different roles, and comprehensive system information.

 ## Documentation Files

 ### 1. COMPLETE_APP_DOCUMENTATION.md